eddiecumana/dyna-fx/README.md

 Here are some scripts written in PHP and JavaScript;

-# Form validate using Angular JS.
+# Form validation using Angular JS.
 # Image manipulation class using PHP.